 Note: The IRA of the community spouse will not be touched!

-If switching from HMO to regular Medicare – be sure to obtain supplemental Health Insurance as well.
+If switching from Medicare Advantage to regular Medicare – be sure to obtain supplemental Health Insurance as well.
 This is best arranged in coordination with the nursing home in which the resident is applying to, and do not stop paying premiums of health insurance plan until verified with the home’s business office that payments are being handled by them.

 Verify that all beneficiaries on life policies, IRA’s, etc. have been changed from the Medicaid recipient’s name.
 Change of a beneficiary is not a gift.

 Direct deposit checks must be rerouted from a bank account prior to that person’s name being removed from the account, for Medical Assistance purposes.